oktadev/okta-blog/_source/_posts/2021-11-02-k8s-to-the-cloud-aws.md

 ### Creating a Docker Container

-With the knowledge you now have about EKS, let's use it to create a cluster having a deployment torun the Docker image of a Node.js application secured with Okta.
-We will reuse the Node.js application that was built for an earlier blog post, ,[Building a Simple Authentication in Express in 15 minutes](/blog/2019/05/31/simple-auth-express-fifteen-minutes).
-You needonly focus on creating a Docker image of the application.
+With the knowledge you now have about EKS, let's create a cluster having a deployment to run the Docker image of a Node.js application secured with Okta.
+We will reuse the Node.js application that was built for an earlier blog post, [Building a Simple Authentication in Express in 15 minutes](/blog/2019/05/31/simple-auth-express-fifteen-minutes).
+You need only focus on creating a Docker image of the application.

 The steps outlined below will guide you through building the Docker image of a Node.js app secured with Okta.

-**1.** Open your terminal to execute the [git-clone](https://git-scm.com/docs/git-clone) command below to clone the Okta-secured Node.js application from the [OktaDevrepository](https://github.com/oktadev/okta-node-express-15-minute-auth-example) to your local computer.
+**1.** Open your terminal to execute the [`git-clone`](https://git-scm.com/docs/git-clone) command below to clone the Okta-secured Node.js application from the [OktaDev repository](https://github.com/oktadev/okta-node-express-15-minute-auth-example) to your local computer.

 ```bash
 git clone https://github.com/oktadev/okta-node-express-15-minute-auth-example.git
 ```

-**2.** Using your preferred code editor, open the _okta-node-express-15-minute-auth-example_ folder cloned above and create a file named `Dockerfile`.
+**2.** Using your preferred code editor, open the `okta-node-express-15-minute-auth-example` folder cloned above and create a file named `Dockerfile`.
 This file will store the steps for building a docker image out of the cloned application.

 Next, paste the code within the code block below into the `Dockerfile`.